 They’re a good mid-level option if you need fast, reliable Internet paired with a decent cable TV selection.

-Cox historically offers 5+ tiered cable Internet packages, ranging from small economy packages for single users with small bandwidth needs to “top-shelf” packages for large households with heavy streaming habits.
+Cox currently offers 5+ tiered cable internet packages, ranging from small economy packages for single users with small bandwidth needs to “top-shelf” packages for large households with heavy streaming habits.

-Considering that most providers only offer two or three speed/bandwidth pricepoints, this is a nice bonus and makes Cox Internet plans very flexible for tight budgets.
+Considering that most providers only offer two or three speed/bandwidth pricepoints, this is a nice bonus.
+Cox Internet plans are particularly flexible for those on tight budgets.

 Cox Performance and Download Speeds